bionca22/ObsidianSync/Air flow/LIVE.md

 ==For the certification, remember, lower shorter than five minutes, depoke mode.
 Longer than five minutes, reschedule.==

-==Keep in mind the start date, and this is important, you will have a question about that, the start date is not required anymore.
+==The start date is not required anymore.
 You don't have to specify the start date in your DAGs.
-Why?
-Well, because now the start date has a default value and that default value is null.==
+Now the start date has a default value and that default value is null.==

-==You will have some questions about diagrams, so it is important for you to remember that then if you want to initialize the Airflow meta database manually, you will have to run the command airflow db migrate==
+==You will have some questions about diagrams.
+If you want to initialize the Airflow meta database manually, you will have to run the command airflow db migrate==

 And that means Airflow was scheduling all the non paired diagrams between the start date or the last time your DAG was triggered an the current date.
-Now by default the catch up is set to false
+Now by default the catch up is set to false.

+==The DAG folder is not an architectural component.==

+1. Which of the following best describes the role of the Airflow scheduler?
+		A. To execute tasks
+		B. to both trigger worflows and submit tasks to the executor to run
+		C. To define how tasks are executed on which system
+		D. To notify when task run, retry, or fail.
+	(resposta correta "B").  = the scheduler trigger

+2.